-- \Rightarrow Commenced the delivery of Phase One integrated smart ticketing on rail across the Northern, Transpennine and Merseyrail train services throughout the - \Rightarrow Obtained approval of the Full Business Case and funding agreement for Phase Two of the programme; - → Delivered the first stages of Phase Two bus and light rail fares, disruption, open data hub, knowledge network - \Rightarrow Obtained approval of an Outline Business Case and funding agreement for Phase Three of the programme; - \Rightarrow Achieved signed Heads of Terms for a Special Purpose Vehicle with operators which will commission, accept and run the phase three systems when they are procured and delivered.
+- \Rightarrow Commenced the delivery of Phase 1 integrated smart ticketing on rail across the Northern, Transpennine and Merseyrail train services throughout the - \Rightarrow Obtained approval of the Full Business Case and funding agreement for Phase Two of the programme; - → Delivered the first stages of Phase 2 bus and light rail fares, disruption, open data hub, knowledge network - \Rightarrow Obtained approval of an Outline Business Case and funding agreement for Phase 3 of the programme; and - \Rightarrow Achieved signed Heads of Terms for a Special Purpose Vehicle with operators which will commission, accept and run the Phase 3 systems when they are procured and delivered.

 - → Complete the development of the integrated smart ticketing on Rail programme, including interoperability with existing PTE smartcard schemes and the introduction of new flexible season tickets on smart for less - \Rightarrow Deliver the outputs from Phase 2 - informed passengers - of the programme including customer, fare and disruption information.
-This will travel options by providing joined up information both for planning journeys and for updating customers on any changes whilst travelling; - \Rightarrow Complete the procurement of a supplier to deliver the systems required to roll out Phase 3, including multi-operator journeys.
+This will make it easier to work out the best travel options by providing joined up information both for planning journeys and for updating customers on any changes whilst travelling; - \Rightarrow Complete the procurement of a supplier to deliver the systems required to roll out Phase 3, including multi-operator journeys.
 This will: \Rightarrow Make the pricing simpler to - and easier to understand fare structure; and - \Rightarrow Make it easier to pay: by allowing most customers to simply turn up and travel, using one of a range of smart devices as their ticket (or equivalent).